 Ben survived what he describes as the worst experience of all and went on to serve three months in a hard labor coal mining camp in Japan before the Japanese surrendered and the war was over.
 Upon Ben’s return to the United States, he made his way through the lines with all of the other prisoners of war reporting back in with the military.
 When he reached one of the desks, he was asked how many days he was a prisoner of war.
 Ben replied with the exact number.
 Not long after that Ben received a check in the mail from the United States government — $1.00 for each day he was a prisoner of war.
 Skills Ben learned while growing up on a ranch were put to use during his time in action in the Philippines.
 These skills saved the lives of many of his fellow soldiers and earned Ben the Silver Star.
 Sadly, to the best of my knowledge, this heroic medal has still never been presented to him.

-Ben and his beautiful wife, Shirley settled in Billings, Montana and raised a family.
+Ben and his beautiful wife Shirley settled in Billings, Montana and raised a family.
 Ben became and retired as a professor of art from Eastern Montana College, now known as Montana State University – Billings.
 He also recreated his drawings that were lost on the transport ship.
-His drawings and original oil paintings can be seen at Montana State University – Billings and online at www.artmontana.com/article/steele.
+His drawings and original oil paintings can be seen at the Montana Museum of Art and Culture on the campus of the University of Montana and online at www.artmontana.com/article/steele.

 I ask these questions of myself because like many of you, I am entering into the second half of my life and I believe that our lives are defined by our actions not our intentions; and that our generation will be defined by our collective individual actions.
 Will the world be a better place because my generation lived?

-To those that have served in the military, fought in a war, healing from injuries received in a war, or are now fighting in a war – THANK YOU.
-I am humbled in my mind to think of how different your life is from mine.
+To those that have served in the military, fought in a war, are healing from injuries received in a war, or are now fighting in a war – THANK YOU.
+I am humbled to think of how different your life is from mine.
 With all of my heart – THANK YOU.
-To those that I know personally, my grandfather Sigurd Ronning and his brother Paul, both immigrants from Norway served in the American Army, while in the Army my grandfather helped build the Pacific Coast Highway; my own uncles that fought in World War II (Edwin and Leon, the Pacific fleet; Mike and Maurice, Europe; Glen, wounded in Iwo Jima; Andy, Army Air Corp; and George, bomber pilot both in WWII and the Korean War); to my friends Leonard Dahl, who fought in the Pacific in World War II and Eddie Boehm, Africa, WWII; to my friend Al Feldstein, Special Services artist, WWII; to my Dad’s cousin Orville Graslie, the Pacific WWII; to my Dad, who served in the Army; to Ken Fisher, who served with my Dad; to Lawrence Brotzel, Marines; to Jesse Hammer, Marines; to my uncle Harold, Army; to Captain Dale Dye, 3 tours in Vietnam; Dale Shack, Vietnam war hero; to my friend Robin Chadderdon, retired Air Force; to my friend, Tom Fortner, Army; Casey J. Porter, currently serving his 2nd tour in Iraq through Stop-Loss; to my younger friends that fought in Desert Storm; to all of the pilots who were veterans I flew with while I was a Flight Attendant; to all of the soldiers, SEALS, and military personnel that were passengers on the MACs and CAMs I worked; to all of your relatives and friends that have served in the military; and to Ben Steele:
+To those that I know personally, my grandfather Sigurd Ronning and his brother Paul, both immigrants from Norway served in the American Army (while in the Army my grandfather helped build the Pacific Coast Highway); my own uncles that fought in World War II (Edwin and Leon, the Pacific fleet; Mike and Maurice, Europe; Glen, wounded in Iwo Jima; Andy, Army Air Corp; and George, bomber pilot both in WWII and the Korean War); to my friends Leonard Dahl, who fought in the Pacific in World War II and Eddie Boehm, Africa, WWII; to my friend Al Feldstein, Special Services artist, WWII; to my Dad’s cousin Orville Graslie, the Pacific WWII; to my Dad, who served in the Army; to Ken Fisher, who served with my Dad; to Lawrence Brotzel, Marines; to Jesse Hammer, Marines; to my uncle Harold, Army; to Captain Dale Dye, 3 tours in Vietnam; to Dale Shack, Vietnam war hero; to Sam McKechnie who bravely served as a medic in both the Korean War and in Vietnam; to Bill Hebert, Navy; to Robin Chadderdon, retired Air Force; to Casey J. Porter, who served his 2nd tour in Iraq through Stop-Loss; to Jon Griffin, Coast Guard; to Abenayaa Lane, Army; to Ed Saunders, retired Army, Persian Gulf War; to Creed Spencer, Persian Gulf War; to those who fought and served in Iraq and Afghanistan and to those that are currently doing so; to all of the pilots who were veterans I flew with while I was a flight attendant; to all of the soldiers, SEALS, and military personnel that were passengers on the Military Airlift Commands and Civil Airlift Movements on which I worked as a flight attendant; to all of my relatives and friends and to all of your relatives and friends that have served in the military; and to Ben Steele:

 Ben Steele, November 17, 2016 – September 25, 2016